wolkykim/qlibc/INSTALL.md

 ## Examples and Unit Tests.

 Analyzing the example code is probably a best starting point to being familiar with qlibc, but please note that the examples were written as simply as possible just to show the sample usages.

 As a reminder, example codes and API documents are provided with the package in the "examples" and "doc" directories.

+Please note that the build Makefile is only provided when the package is configured usinig "configure" script.
+CMake doesn't build the makefiles.

 ### Run Examples

 The examples also can be compiled by running "make" command in the "examples" directory.

 ```
 $ cd examples
 $ make
 ```

 If you're using cmake to configure the qlibc package, it will not generate Makefile for codes in examples.

 ### Run Unit Tests

-Currently Unit Tests cover only small portion of codes.
-This part is in-progress area that we're looking for contributors to enrich this area.

 Unit tests can be compiled and run as following.

 ```
-$ cd tests
+$ cd tests (or in src directory)
-$ make
 $ make test
 ```